Hiking Project Logo

 Description

-After a brief set of reasonably steep switchbacks, the trail begins a steady climb along a ridgeline that quickly takes you away from the nearby housing development and the trailhead.
-There is a steady climb up as you rise toward a small valley in the Superstition Mountains to the northeast.
+After a brief set of switchbacks, the trail continues a steady climb along a ridgeline that quickly takes you away from the housing development and into a small valley in the Superstition Mountains.
 Over the roughly 1.5 miles, you'll climb around 600 feet.

-As you approach the mountain, you can begin to make out the valley in which the hieroglyphs are tucked away.
-If you left the parking lot early enough, usually within three hours of sunrise, you'll enter the shadow of the mountains that provides nice shade and cool air.
-The ridgeline blends into the surroundings as you begin to wind through the verdant nature that often clings to the siphons throughout the desert.
-These siphons provide a vital oasis for plants and animals.
+As you approach the mountain, you can begin to make out the valley in which the petroglyphs are tucked away.
+If you left the parking lot early enough in the day, you'll enter the shadow of the mountains that provides nice shade and cool air.

 If you watch closely, you'll pass a very large, flat rock with unusual bowls in it.
 These are believed to have been created by the Native Americans for grinding their grains.
 Just around the corner ahead, you'll enter the valley of the hieroglyphs.